 Vhi Insurance uses alternative valuation methods to value assets and liabilities where markets are not active or quoted prices are not available.
-Maximum possible use has been made of relevant market inputs where available.
+Maximum possible use is made of relevant market inputs where available.
+There were no such assets at 31 December 2022 (2021: €0k).